 If you can’t find the ingredients you need at a grocery near your home, you can find the more difficult items on Amazon.
 Here are some that we use.

-- 3 pounds beef soup bones marrow and knuckle bones
+- 3 lbs beef soup bones, marrow and knuckle bones

 - 2 bay leaves

 - 1 4-inch cinnamon stick

 - 1 tsp coriander seeds

 - 1 tbsp salt

 - 1 lb beef chuck, sirloin, or brisket, thinly slices

 - 1 package flat rice noodles

 - 1 bunch Thai basil